Here’s a bone of contention I’ve been meaning to address for many years.

 Then, there’s my favorite:

-“The Beatles always gave value for the money!
+“The Beatles always gave good value for the fans' money!
 They kept the singles separate from the albums!”

 What people continuously fail to recognize is the main objective of every record label is to make money.
 Plain and simple.
 To think otherwise is downright silly.
 So, in early 1963, when Capitol US turned down the Beatles, it was due to the fact they’d been burned before, as- 99.9% of the acts they signed from the UK- bombed.
 With that in mind, why should they take a chance on an unknown English band, who’s music was a complete radical departure from all the safe and stale songs of the day?
 Thankfully, when they heard “I Want To Hold Your Hand”, they gave the green light.